5 Common Yet Critical Ecommerce SEO Mistakes to Avoid

 Optimizing your ecommerce site for mobile is now vital because Google made an announcement in 2019 to switch to mobile-first indexing for all sites in their index.

-And even most buyers browse ecommerce sites using smartphones, so it’s imperative to offer an optimum browsing experience.
-But still, many marketers fail to design a mobile-friendly website.
+And even most buyers browse ecommerce sites using smartphones, so it’s imperative to offer an optimal browsing experience.
+Many marketers still don’t think about web design being primarily mobile-friendly, so if you’re doing in-house web design, using website builder templates can make the difference.

-It can end up gravely affecting the user experience and turn away customers who will switch to a competitor who offers a better user experience.
+Unfriendly mobile experiences can end up gravely affecting the user experience and turn away customers who will switch to a competitor that offers a better user experience.

 Having a mobile-friendly site is especially important if you are a local business, as even statistics suggest that 50% of mobile search targets local businesses.